parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 You've just gotta learn those bird sounds.

-[As I wrote before](/blog/2020-09-16-getting-started-merlin#recs), there are many resources available to learn bird vocalizations.
+[As I've written before](/blog/2020-09-16-getting-started-merlin#recs), there are many resources available to learn bird vocalizations.
 When you want to test yourself using your own sound files, however, it seems the options are limited.
 Shuffling mp3s *works* but I've always found the experience wanting and haven't had much lasting success.

 Enter [Anki](https://apps.ankiweb.net/).
 Anki is free flashcard software that is built around the concept of [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 Basically, as you keep working with it, you'll be tested more often on things you are less confident about instead of endlessly confirming things that you do.
 Efficiency!